Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Method

 \subsection{Other Sub-Functions}

-According to different level of confidence score, we carefully design several functions to complete the compositional reasoning task, aiming to provide more accurate answer.
+According to different levels of confidence scores, we carefully design several functions to complete the compositional reasoning task, aiming to provide a more accurate answer.
 We present the details of other sub-functions one by one as follows: